Sometimes I just need a little extra sweetness, and a vegan carrot cupcake does just the trick!

 You know, it’s like when taking a break from the humdrum and getting a little extra comfort.

-Some days I just need to stop by the Maui spa in Boca and use their Hana room with the steam room, and the waterfall shower.
+Some days I just need to stop by the Maui spa in Boca and use their Hana room which has a steam room and waterfall shower.
 Even when it’s not cold outside, I just need a little extra warmth and the kind of relaxation warmth can bring.

 That’s how it feels like when I have a taste for something sweet.